Catholic Sport Camp FAQs

 Will my child need spending money?

-It is not necessary, although there are vending machines at the Darien Sportsplex in-case they want something after the on-ice segment.
+It is not necessary, although some venues for CSC have concessions or vending machines in-case they want something besides snacks and lunches provided.

 Is lunch served?